ni/arbitrary-session-management/README.md

 This guide focuses on enabling similar session management and sharing capabilities for arbitrary resources.
 It demonstrates how to:

 1. Define and implement a **custom gRPC service** to expose functionalities supported by the arbitrary resource such as *instrument, file I/O, database*, or other tasks.
-1. Integrate with **NI Session Management Service** to enable **controlled shared access** to resource.
+2. Integrate with **NI Session Management Service** to enable **controlled shared access** to resource.
-1. Support **session sharing** across multiple measurement plugins using different [session initialization behavior](https://github.com/ni/measurement-plugin-python/blob/main/packages/service/ni_measurement_plugin_sdk_service/session_management/_types.py#L458).
+3. Support **session sharing** across multiple measurement plugins using different [session initialization behavior](https://github.com/ni/measurement-plugin-python/blob/main/packages/service/ni_measurement_plugin_sdk_service/session_management/_types.py#L458).
-1. Register the **custom gRPC service** with the **NI Discovery Service** to enable clients to dynamically connect to the gRPC service.
+4. Register the **custom gRPC service** with the **NI Discovery Service** to enable clients to dynamically connect to the gRPC service.
-1. Create a gRPC client for the implemented gRPC service.
+5. Create a gRPC client for the implemented gRPC service.
-1. Use the gRPC client in Measurement Plugins to utilize the shared *arbitrary resource* through the *custom gRPC service*.
+6. Use the gRPC client in Measurement Plugins to utilize the shared *arbitrary resource* through the *custom gRPC service*.

 ## Concept Overview

 ![alt text](<docs/detailed_workflow.png>)

 The journey begins when an **arbitrary resource** is created as a custom instrument.
-A **DUTPin** is connected to this resource, and this connection is recorded by the **NI PinMap Service**, which acts like a central registry of all pin-to-resource mappings.
+A **Pin** is connected to this resource, and this connection is recorded by the **NI PinMap Service**, which acts like a central registry of all pin-to-resource mappings.

 Once the setup is in place, the **Measurement Plugin** steps in.
 But before it can use the resource, it needs to **reserve it**.
 To do this, it contacts the **NI Session Management Service**, which is responsible for handling who gets access to what and when.